leeroybrun/node-mt-files-downloader/README.md

     - FILE_SAVE_PATH : where to save the file (including filename !)
     - options : optional, passed directly to Download object
         - autoStart : (true|false) should we automatically start the download ?
-- restart(filePath) : create a new download by restarting from an existing file
+- resumeDownload(filePath) : create a new download by resuming from an existing file
 - getDownloads() : get the list of downloads in manager
 - getDownloadByUrl(url) : get a specified download by URL
 - getDownloadByFilePath(filePath) : get a specified download by file path